Tuesday 23 June 2009

 Augustus built his mansion on Palatine Hill, from which came the word, "palace".

-He had a summer villa on the Mediterranean.
+He had a summer villa at Capri on the Mediterranean.

-DEATH d14AD after becoming ill en route to his summer villa.
-Unable to complete the trip Augustus stopped at Nola, his parental home, where his father had died 60 years before.
+DEATH Augustus died on August 19, 14 AD, at the age of 75.
+After becoming ill en route to his summer villa, Augustus stopped at Nola, his parental home, where his father had died 60 years before.
 His friends gathered round him, charioteering across from Rome.
-The dying emperor mumbled ">
+The dying emperor mumbled "Have I played the part well?
+Then applaud as I exit" ("Acta est fabula, plaudite").

 2. Brian Blessed played Augustus and Sian Phillips Livia in BBC's 1971 adaption of Robert Graves' novel I Claudius.